javadev/LeetCode-in-Java/src/main/java/g0301_0400/s0399_evaluate_division/readme.md

 **Note:** The input is always valid.
 You may assume that evaluating the queries will not result in division by zero and that there is no contradiction.

+**Note:** The variables that do not occur in the list of equations are undefined, so the answer cannot be determined for them.

 **Example 1:**

 **Input:** equations = [["a","b"],["b","c"]], values = [2.0,3.0], queries = [["a","c"],["b","a"],["a","e"],["a","a"],["x","x"]]